PatrickGTR/OnPlayerTeleport/README.md

 ## Introduction ##
-This include is created for [San Andreas Multiplayer](www.samp.com) Community, this include detects a player who uses Teleport hacks, you can do what ever you want underneath OnPlayerTeleport callback, OnPlayerTeleport is called when the include detects a player who is using Teleport hacks.
+This include is created for [San Andreas Multiplayer](www.samp.com) Community and detects a player who uses teleport hacks.
+Maybe fly hack and airbreak can be detected.

 ## Requeriments ##
 * [Foreach](https://github.com/karimcambridge/samp-foreach/releases)